thanhkira16/Algo-sharing/README.md

 ## 📚 Categories

 ### 🧪 Code Engine Interview
-Các bài toán phổ biến được hỏi trong vòng phỏng vấn coding (code engine / coding test).
-Tập trung vào tư duy thuật toán và kỹ năng triển khai nhanh chóng, chính xác.
+These are common problems asked in coding interviews (code engine / coding test).
+Focuses on algorithmic thinking and the ability to implement solutions quickly and accurately.

 | Problem Name                                         | Link |
 |------------------------------------------------------|------|